 "Along the way, we figured out that - on Apple Macs, at least - we could have FocusTrack control the console directly, so it could actually do all of the work of turning each light on and off in turn!"

 The result, now, is a system that dramatically simplifies the task of creating a complete, accurate record of the show.
 “On a big show, it used to take me a day or two of just trawling through the showfile figuring out what I had to photograph, and then taking the pictures involved lots of juggling of a laptop, a camera and the lighting console.
-Now I feed the showfile into FocusTrack, let it figure out what gets used where (which it does much more quickly and a great deal more accurately than I ever managed), then just sit in the circle with my laptop connected wirelessly to the console.
+Now I feed the showfile into FocusTrack, let it figure out what gets used where (which it does much more quickly and a great deal more accurately than I ever managed), then just sit in the balcony with my laptop connected wirelessly to the console.
 FocusTrack turns each light on in the right place in turn, I take a picture.
-Even on a really complex show like Mary Poppins in New York, which has over 1500 lamp-focuses, we photographed everything in about six hours, including waiting for scenery to be moved around."
+Even on a really complex show like Billy Elliot, we can focus plot the entire show, conventionals and moving lights - 1653 picture sin total - in just under three and a half hours, including waiting for sixteen changes of scenery on stage.
+That averages to about eight shots per minute, or one every 7.5 seconds.”

 Over time, FocusTrack has started to manage more information than just details of what the moving lights were doing.
 "Once we had that, it seemed silly not to be able to focus plot conventional lights in the same way," Rob notes.
 "Once we started doing that, it seemed silly not to add other details about the rig - patch information and the like - and to have FocusTrack be able to import that information from the console.
 Then, since it had the Cue List, it seemed silly not to be able to add pictures to that, too.
 None of it's really been planned; it just keeps evolving as I - and now its other users - find new things that they'd like it to be able to do!"